getnikola/nikola/CONTRIBUTING.rst

   This makes life much easier for maintainers if you have (or ever plan to have) additional changes in your own ``master`` branch.

+.. admonition:: A corollary:

-    * A corollary: please **don't put multiple fixes/features in the same branch/pull request**!
+      Please **don't put multiple fixes/features in the same branch/pull request**!
 In other words, if you're hacking on new feature X and find a bugfix that doesn't *require* new feature X, **make a new distinct branch and PR** for the bugfix.